Karkuvel Ayyanar Temple: Kallar Vettu

 The main festival of this temple is Kallar Vettu ('Killing of Robber').
 It is celebrated every year on the last five days of Tamil month Karthigai (mid-November to mid-December) and the first day of Tamil month Margazhi (mid-December to mid-January).
 The sixth day festival is celebrated in a grand manner.
-On that day during morning taking of milk pot and taking holy water from Thamirabarani River took place.
-The holy water placed on the elephant would be brought.
+The day of the festival in the early hours of the morning, pots of milk, and water from Thamirabarani River, considered holy is collected.
+The holy water is placed on an elephant and brought to the temple.
 Later Mulaippari is taken.
 By 12.00 noon special pujas are held.
 On that day, by 4.00 p.m.
 'Kallar Vettu' took place.
-At that time tender cocoanut, considered as Kallar, is broken in the rear side of the temple.
+At that time tender coconut, considered as Kallar, is broken in the rear side of the temple.
 The cocoanut water which came from it is considered as holy water.
-The devotees, took the sand on which the cocoanut water, spray it in their field for bounty yield.
+The devotees, took the sand on which the coconut water, spray it in their field for bounty yield.
 Some keep them in their cash box.
 It is considered as auspicious and would bring them wealth.

-Due to this God, no theft occurs around this village.
-Several lakhs of people gather there to celebrate.
+The deity of this village is believed to protect the houses in this village from robbery and thievery.
+Several lakhs of people from all over the world visit this temple and gather to celebrate the auspicious event.
 Villu Pattu (bow song) about the Praise of Karguvel Ayyanar is another attraction.